 - Use the person’s name: This tip is so simple, yet easy to forget.
 Throughout the conversation, make sure you refer to the person by their name to build familiarity and a level of comfort.
 You’ll be surprised at how much of a difference it makes.

 - Thank them for being a customer: If you’re on a call with an existing customer, make sure you thank them either at the beginning or end of the phone conversation for their loyalty.
-It’s a tactic companies like USAA and Amazon use to show their appreciation for long-time customers.
+It’s a tactic company like USAA and Amazon use to show their appreciation for long-time customers.
 And feeling under-appreciated is the number one reason customers switch to a competitor.

 - Keep detailed contact records: You should have detailed records of every interaction a lead, prospect, or customer has had with your company down to the products they purchased — even important dates like birthdays and anniversaries, if possible.
 Using a CRM like Copper is an easy way to track all of this without a ton of manual data entry.